 - 4. Where a matter arises at a meeting which directly relates to one of your Disclosable Pecuniary Interests as set out in Table 1, you must disclose the interest, not participate in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation.
 If it is a 'sensitive interest', you do not have to disclose the nature of the interest, just that you have an interest.
 Dispensation may be granted in limited circumstances, to enable you to participate and vote on a matter in which you have a disclosable pecuniary interest. - 5.
 Where you have a Disclosable Pecuniary Interest on a matter to be considered or is being considered by you as a member of any Council Body in exercise of your role on that Council Body, you must not take any steps or further steps in the matter apart from arranging for someone else to deal with it.
+5. [Where you have a disclosable pecuniary interest on a matter to be considered or is- - 5.
+[Where you have a disclosable pecuniary interest on a matter to be considered or is being considered by you as a Cabinet member in exercise of your executive function, you must notify the Monitoring Officer of the interest and must not take any steps or further steps in the matter apart from arranging for someone else to deal with it].

-Disclosure of Extended Registerable Interests
+Disclosure of Other Extended Registerable Interests

 6. Where a matter arises at a meeting which directly relates to the financial interest or wellbeing of one of your Extended Registerable Interests (as set out in Table 2), you must disclose the interest.
 You must not take part in any discussion or vote on the matter and must not remain in the room unless you have been granted a dispensation by the Standards Committee.
-If it is a 'sensitive interest', you do not have to disclose the nature of the interest.
+If it is a 'sensitive interest', you do not have to disclose